strapi/strapi/packages/plugins/gatsby-preview/README.md

 ## Features

-Insert a preview button in the Content Manager to preview content in Gatsby Cloud.
+The plugin inserts a preview button in the Content Manager to preview content in Gatsby Cloud.

 ## Installation